-Popular caterer of Pinni’s Kitchen, Pinni Bhonsle shares two inimitable recipes that are always party favourites.
+Popular caterer of Pinni’s Kitchen, Pinni Bhonsle shares two party-ready recipes.

 I have always had a passion for art, and as they say, food is also an art form, which defines my natural transition from one to the other.
 I have been in the food industry for 21 years now, and prior to my passionate endeavour, I was a housewife taking care of my two sons.
 When my husband encouraged me to achieve my full creative potential, I began hosting fruit carving and cooking classes.